ChloeCrozier/scc24_repo/cluster_configuration/slurm_troubleshooting.md

-# If a command like sinfo reports a netowrk problem where the slurm controller is unreachable, run:
+### If a command like sinfo reports a network problem where the slurm controller is unreachable, run:
 ```
 sudo systemctl restart slurmctld
 sudo systemctl status slurmctld